rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 #### Illustration

-Imagine 10 persons to be surveyed are in a room.
-There are also 10 interviewers.
-The first interviewer picks someone in the room, conducts the survey and brings the person back to the room.
-Then, the second interviewer repeats the same process without knowing who has already answered the questions.
+Imagine 10 persons are in a room and 10 interviewers are waiting outside the room.
+The first interviewer enters the room, asks one person whether she plans to watch the games, and leaves the room.
+Then, the second interviewer repeats the same process without knowing who has answered the previous interviewer.
 And so on for the next 8 interviewers.

-Once all ten interviewers have collected the answers, we get the percentage of people planning to watch the games.
+Once all ten interviewers have collected an answer, we can compute the percentage of interviewers who got a "yes".

 **Question**: is this percentage accurate?